 The diagram shows the progression of BMI areas for children and adolescents aged 2 to 18 years.

-Due to the different growth in children, the size-to-weight ratio may make more sense.
+Due to the different growth in children, the height-to-weight ratio may make more sense.
 But also in general it is interesting to consider the BMI in terms of size.
 The question of which BMI and which size is answered by the BMI weight over size diagram .
 The diagram shows the progression of BMI ranges in relation to height to body weight.
 The BMI Calculator also shows the weight limits at the given size in the graphical classification of the result.

 The Ponderal Index is a measure of body weight relative to body size, similar to the body mass index.
 In contrast to this, however, the weight is divided by the third power of the body size, that is, based on one volume.
 Ponderal Index values between 11 and 14 kg/m3 are considered normal.Ponderal Calculator